CzechGeologicalSurvey/MICKA-Docs/docs/overview.rst

 MICKA Technical Documentation
 ----------------------------------

-This is the MICKA technical documentation
+This is the MICKA technical documentation.